techlore/go-incognito/Scripts/Section 6/6_ Lifestyle Changes.md

 possibility, but I’m going to give you a lot of scenarios and tips that will teach you the mindset required to change your lifestyle.

-[Promotional Spot]

 Let’s start with your home.

 ● Make sure your most sensitive valuables like wallets, passports, and electronics are in a room that isn’t easily accessible from outside, keeping the most sensitive items in a safe.
 Not just any safe, a good one.

-● Make sure your data is encrypted, and make sure to \* show external hard drives \* keep backup drives with your data inside of your safe.
+● Make sure your data is encrypted, and make sure to *(show external hard drives)* keep backup drives with your data inside of your safe.
 Always keep an off-site backup in case something happens.

 ● You should also consider investing in a security solution to fend off thieves.